 - Canadian NHP labels must display the mandatory 8-part information box, including the product's Natural Product Number (NPN), recommended use, risk information, and dosage.
 All claims must be consistent with the terms of the Product License.

-It is crucial to stay away from any medical or health claims about specific supplements or ingredients that are not explicitly approved by these regulatory bodies.
+Avoid making any health or medical claims about supplements or ingredients that aren't explicitly approved by these regulators.

 3. Manufacturing and Quality Standards